sarathipartha085/Java-Full-Stack-Reference/Java-Full-Stack-Reference/8. Spring Framework/README.md

 ### Resources:

 1. **Spring Guides:**
-   - The [Spring Guides](https://spring.io/guides) provides the implementation approach for topics like building a RESTful web service, scheduling tasks, file uploads, and more.
+   - The [Spring Guides](https://spring.io/guides) provide practical implementation approaches for topics like building a RESTful web service, scheduling tasks, file uploads, and more.
 Search for a specific guide to dive deeper into practical implementations of Spring.

 2. **Spring Framework Reference Documentation:**
    - The [Spring Framework Reference](https://docs.spring.io/spring-framework/docs/3.0.x/spring-framework-reference/html/overview.html) offers comprehensive details on the Spring architecture, core concepts, and best practices.
 It's a must-read for understanding Spring's inner workings.